jedrichards/es6/README.md

 // ['foo','bar','baz']
 ```

-> The `Promise.all` method takes an array of promises and returns a single promise that fulfills with an array containing the values of each the supplied promises.
+The `Promise.race` method takes an array of promises and returns a single promise that fulfills with the value of the first promise of the supplied promises to fulfill.

 ```js
 function delay (delay) {